 In brief – what does the Data Protection Act say about rights to correct or delete inaccurate information?

-The fourth data protection principle requires personal data to be accurate.
+The fourth data protection principle requires personal data to be accurate (see Keeping personal data accurate and up to date).
 Where it is inaccurate, the individual concerned has a right to apply to the court for an order to rectify, block, erase or destroy the inaccurate information.
 In addition, where an individual has suffered damage in circumstances that would result in compensation being awarded and there is a substantial risk of another breach, then the court may make a similar order in respect of the personal data in question.

 In more detail…